Aarthi2303/AI-Scam-Message-Detection/README.md

-# 🛡️ AI Scam Message Detection System
+# 🛡️ Smart Fraud Detection and Classification System for Digital Communication

 👩🏼‍💻An intelligent multilingual scam detection system 💻built using Machine Learning and Streamlit.
 This project detects fraudulent or spam messages📱 in multiple languages and provides real-time prediction with an interactive admin dashboard📊.